tuhh-softsec/microSecEnD/docs/pages/dataset/mdeket_spring-cloud-movie-recommendation.md

 #### R1 {#rule01}

 Rule is adhered to: User only communicates with the Zuul gateway server.
+The API gateway used does not perform any authentication/authorization for requests.

 Artifacts:
 - RecommendationClientApplication.java: Line: [12](https://github.com/mdeket/spring-cloud-movie-recommendation/blob/master/recommendation-client/src/main/java/com/example/RecommendationClientApplication.java#L12)